ADORSYS-GIS/obg-ansible-deployment/README.md

 protocol:
   xs2a:
     pkcs12:
-      keystore: "roles/obg/files/sample-qwac.keystore"
+      keystore: sample-qwac.keystore
-      password: "password"
+      password: password
 ```

 **Details:**

-- **keystore**: Path to the `sample-qwac.keystore` file, which is included in the repository at `roles/obg/files/sample-qwac.keystore`, and will hold the certificate.
+- **keystore**: The `sample-qwac.keystore` file is included in the repository at `roles/obg/templates/sample-qwac.keystore`, and will hold the certificate.
 - **password**: The password to access the keystore is set to `"password"`.
 This should be replaced with the password used when creating the keystore.

 ---